Class 3 Learning

 We have been learning about the process of Mummification as part of our topic work and had great fun during our Literacy sessions following a set of instructions for How To Mummify An Orange.
 Pulling the insides out was far more messy than Class 3 had expected and some decided they wouldn’t have liked the role of embalmer in Ancient Egypt.
 We also wrote our own set of instructions for the mummification process before following them as a class to see if they were correct.
 Can you guess which member of Class 3 we chose to mummify?

-Since returning to school after the Easter holidays Class 3 have headed to Egypt for their new topic.
 We have been looking at diary writing and British archaeologist Howard Carter’s discovery of King Tutenkahmen’s tomb.
 Class 3 travelled into their own passageway and took a glimpse through a hole at the magnificent treasures hidden behind before writing their own diary entries expressing their thoughts and feelings.

 Six children from Class 3 represented the school on Wednesday 7th March at the quick sticks hockey tournament in Easingwold.
 They played against teams of Year 3 and Year 4 children and were amazing.
 The team finished as runners up and were only pipped to first place by 1 point.
 Well done Team Alne we are very proud of you!